Hokkien influence on Singaporean Mandarin: Use of Hokkien classifiers

 A classifier (measure words) which is used with a certain noun in Hokkien might also be used similarly in Singapore Mandarin with the same noun, whereas another classifier might be used for that same word in Standard Mandarin.

 Examples are shown in the table below:

 Sentences

 Certain sentence structures used in Singapore Mandarin are influenced by Hokkien, and differ from their Standard Mandarin counterparts.

 Some cases are listed in the following sub-sections.

 Use of the word "有"

 The word "有" (yǒu) is usually added in front of a verb or verb predicate to indicate an existing action or completed status.

-Use of the word "会"
+Use of the word "會"

 The use of word "會" (huì) [literally "can"] is used in colloquial Singaporean Hokkien, and such a use has entered Singapore Mandarin.
 The sense of 會 as "can" in Standard Mandarin is generally limited to knowledge or skilled ability, such as ability to speak a language, but in Singaporean Mandarin it is broader and closer to the meaning of "can" in English, which indicates possibility or ability generally.